lpouillo/vm5k/source/index.rst

 .. image:: _static/grid5000.png

-A Python module to help you to manage virtual machines on the `Grid'5000 <https://www.grid5000.fr/>`_ plaform.
-It has been designed to perform reproducible cloud experiments:  deployment of a customized environment, manipulation of virtual machines (VM), automatic experimental engine.
+A Python module designed to perform reproducible cloud experiments.
+It will help you to manage virtual machines on the `Grid'5000 <https://www.grid5000.fr/>` plaform.

+It is composed of three main tools:

+* a command line tool that deploy virtual machines (vm5k)
+* an experimental engine that conduct user defined workflow (vm5k_engine)
+* a lib to setup Debian hosts with libvirt and manage virtual machines

+Developped by the Hemera initiative (2010-2014).

 .. toctree::
     :maxdepth: 2